Gut-associated lymphoid tissue: Intraepithelial lymphocytes (IELs)

-Long-lived and residential intraepithelial lymphocytes are one of the largest populations of T-lymphocytes in the body.
+Long-lived and residential intraepithelial lymphocytes (IELs) are one of the largest populations of T-lymphocytes in the body.
 In contrast to other peripheral lymphocytes, IEL do not circulate in the blood stream or lymphatic system but reside in the epithelial layer in intestine.
 Such location in very special per itself – IELs patrol the condition within a single layer of cells and have dendritic look.
 They provide the first line of defense in case of pathogen crossing the epithelial barrier.
 IELs encompass surprising diversity of origins and divide into two main categories – conventional and nonconventional.
 It is based on molecular surface properties and the place where they acquire their final effector cytotoxic program.

 Conventional IELs bear classical TCR receptor made up from α and β subunit together with CD4 or CD8 co-receptors.
 They represent a relative minority of the total intestinal IELs compared with unconventional IELs.
-They are derived from naïve T cells that encounter antigens in the periphery (typically antigens displayed by DC in the Peyer´s patches).
+They are derived from naïve T cells that encounter antigens in the periphery (typically antigens displayed by DC in the Peyer's patches).
 After this activation, conventional IELs express gut-tropic molecules allowing them to home in intestinal tissue after trafficking through lymph stream and subsequent blood stream.
 Conventional intraepithelial cells are thus tissue-resident effector memory T cells, capable of rapid respond with cytolytic activity and release of cytokines such as INFγ and TNF.

 Unconventional IELs present majority of IEL cells in intestinal epithelial layer and acquire their effector program after exiting thymus as naïve cells and encountering antigens in GALT.
 After such stimulation, unconventional IELs (mainly γδ T cells) reside in the intestinal epithelium. γδ T cells express TCR receptor made of γ and δ subunit and do not recognize antigen peptides presented in the MHC-bound form.
 The process of their activation is still largely unknown.
 Main property of γδ T cells is formation of long-lived memory populations in barrier tissues such as intestinal epithelium or in the skin.
 They perform immune memory in particular tissue even after clearance of pathogen or retreat of inflammation.